fblomgren/tap-mixpanel/README.md

   - `filter_by_cohort`: {cohort_id} (from `cohorts` endpoint)
 - Replication strategy: FULL_TABLE
 - Transformations: For each `cohort_id` in `cohorts` endpoint, query `engage` endpoint with `filter_by_cohort` parameter to create list of `distinct_id` for each `cohort_id`.
+- Optional parameters
+  - `where` to filter with a [segmentation expression](https://developer.mixpanel.com/reference/segmentation-expressions)

 ## Authentication